That year, Hyundai sold 168,882 of the compacts – a strong showing thanks to sharp marketing and a base price of under $5,000.

 Hyundai has also played a key role in this work.
 Two V&R Vehicle of The Year awards were earned by two generations of Sonatas.
 One of the first cars I reviewed from a media fleet was a 2011 Elantra GLS sedan.
 For every vehicle introduced by Hyundai in the past few years, the bar was raised in terms of quality, content, performance, and economy.

-Looking back on where Hyundai came from, you could see the company’s “determination” to succeed by having our backs every time we receive the keys to a new Sonata, Genesis, Santa Fe, Veloster, and so forth.
+Looking back on where Hyundai came from, you could see the company's "determination" to succeed by having our backs every time we receive the keys to a new Sonata, Elantra, Santa Fe, Veloster, Santa Cruz and so forth.
 Success is an easy thing to do, but not without a strong backing from an entity that cares about the product.

 This is where we are at.
 Hyundai is a mainstream brand offering a variety of products for every budget.
 It has a global reach that keeps it up front with the competition.
 To think it arrived here with one car, a great price, and a catchy slogan.
 They made sense then; they continue to do so – even more than ever.